 - 1.1.
-Critically analyse and incorporate principles of ethics in nursing care and abide by the ethical and professional values and standards as set out in the Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives. - 1.2.
-Select and apply relevant legal, regulatory, governance and ethical requirements and policies and the Scope of Nursing and Midwifery Practice Framework. - 1.3.
+Critically analyse and incorporate principles of ethics and abide by the ethical and professional values and standards as set out in the Code of Professional Conduct and Ethics for Registered Nurses and Registered Midwives. - 1.2.
+Select and apply relevant legal, regulatory, governance and ethical requirements and policies and the Scope of Nursing and Midwifery Practice. - 1.3.
 Demonstrate ability to practise as a competent, accountable and autonomous practitioner. - 1.4.
 Engage in timely referral and collaboration for those areas outside their scope of practice, experience and competence. - 1.5.
-Integrate best evidence with clinical expertise and service users' preference and values for the delivery of clinically effective healthcare. - 1.6.
+Integrate best evidence with clinical expertise and person's preference and values for the delivery of clinically effective healthcare. - 1.6.
 Articulate safe boundaries and respond appropriately to instances of unsafe practice. - 1.7.
-Provide empathetic care that is non-judgmental and supports the health and wellbeing of service users on their caseload. - 1.8.
+Provide compassionate person-centred care that is non-judgmental and supports health and wellbeing of the person/family, including considerations of the impact of social integration, inequalities and exclusions with reference to the determinants of health. - 1.8.
 Articulate and promote the role of the Public Health Nurse in a clinical, political and professional context.